Southwest National Park: South West Tasmanian Aboriginal Nation and Black War

 South West Tasmania has been inhabited for approximately 40,000 years, and isolated from mainland Australia since the Bassian Plain flooded 8,000 years ago.

 Tools, bones and fireplaces found in caves in what is now the Franklin-Gordon Wild Rivers National Park date aboriginal occupation in south-west Tasmania back to at least 34,000 BP.
 The South West nation was one of nine across the state, and contained four known clans the Mimegin, Lowreenne, Ninene and Needwonne.
 They were nomadic hunter gatherers, with staple foods including shellfish, crayfish, seals, penguins along the coast, and wallabies, wombats and birds along the buttongrass plains.

 There is some evidence to suggest that repeated burning of buttongrass moorlands by the South West Nation has caused it to propagate more widely than is natural.
 This was done to increase areas where wallabies and wombats can forage for hunting purposes.

 European sealers hunted in Tasmania from 1798, shortly followed by settlements around the Derwent River, to the east.
 Conflict between the aboriginals and Europeans soon followed, cumulating in the Black War and the near-destruction of Aboriginal Tasmanians.

 Early European exploration

 The South West of Tasmania was first seen by Europeans in 1642 by Abel Tasman, but it was not known to be an island until Matthew Flinders and George Bass circumnavigated it 156 years later.

+The first European overland expeditions into the region were conducted in the early 1830s by George Augustus Robinson, who was guided by Truganini, Woureddy and several other Indigenous people.
+Many landmarks in the region were named by him.
+During these expeditions, Robinson, acting under the policies of the local British colonial government, removed all the Indigenous residents from the area.

 The far south west was first surveyed from land by James Sprent in 1854 when he reached Port Davey, becoming the first European to notice Federation Peak which he dubbed "the Obelisk".
 He later published this work as 'Map of Tasmania and Adjacent Islands'.